tryton/tryton/modules/product_image/doc/configuration.rst

 ==============

 The base URL for the images, without the path.

-The default value is generated from the `hostname
+The default value is generated from :ref:`config-web.hostname` setting.
-<trytond:topics-configuration>` configuration setting.

 ``image_timeout``
 =================